The macOS Big Sur 11.7.4 update is causing problems for some Mac users.

 If you still can’t fix your issue(s), you might want to schedule an appointment to see a Genius at your local Apple Store.
 They should be able to diagnose your problem in minutes.

-You can downgrade from macOS Big Sur to macOS Catalina.
+If you run into major issues on macOS Big Sur 11.7.4 or an older version of macOS Big Sur, you can downgrade your Mac’s software.
 There is no time limit and it’s easy if you have a good backup for your Mac.

-If you want to get your Mac off of macOS Big Sur, you just need to start your Mac in safe mode and choose Restore from Time Machine Backup.
+If you want to get your Mac off of your current version of macOS Big Sur, you just need to start your Mac in safe mode and choose Restore from Time Machine Backup.